erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 2. Trace unit resources (e.g. counters, comparators, and external inputs) can be used
 3. Specify which types of instructions are traced

+It's worth noting that in ***ETM Arch Spec v4.0*** there is *Appendix C Recommended Configurations* section which contains a set of recommended configurations for trace unit implementations.
+Besides, *Appendix D Filtering Examples* and *Appendix E Resource Selection Examples* are useful references as well.

 ## What is CoreSight?
 **CoreSight** is another concept that comes closely with **ETM**.
 At a high level, ETM is a feature that captures trace data from a specific CPU core, and CoreSight is an infrastructure that collects trace data from sources like ETM, routes it through components (e.g., funnels, replicators), and outputs it to a trace sink (e.g., TPIU or memory).